ericvrp/analoge2rgbstrip/README.md

-# arduino-uv
+# analoge2rgbstrip
-UV meter for Arduino
+Convert an analoge input on an Arduino to a led rgb pattern on a strip